Author: Leonard Dickens

 modified by defenses), and the minimum kill value (also as modified).

-It is typically the case that a bomb kills more than its minimum kill
+It is typically the case that a bomb kills more than its minimum

 value.
 If so, you should use this formula: